Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Compilers Construction COSC561/Midterm/Study Guide.md

 - Replace A -> Aa| B with
 	- A -> BA'
 	- A' -> aA'|e
+- Basically identify what should be A, a, and B and do the replacement

 ### Study Guide
 ![[Pasted image 20250929190113.png]]